Being Mocked for Mispronunciation

 That blonde boy was later accused of rape.
 Not a joke.

 What’s the point?
 Well, it’s obvious.
 You can quietly and humbly correct someone’s pronunciation, and that is a kindness.
-But if you mock them to make them feel small and yourself big—then you are scum.
+You can together laugh at it all.
+But if you mock them to make them feel small and yourself big—then you are a coward and a tyrant.
 I’m pretty sure that that’s what that aphorism was trying to say.